Endle/fireSeqSearch/README.md

 How to use it
 ------------------
-fireSeqSearch will only read your logseq notebooks, which is unlikely to cause data loss.

 You need to install **BOTH** the server-side app and the browser extension.
 The server reads your logseq notebooks in read-only mode, and hosts endpoints at 127.0.0.1:3030.

 ### Install Browser Extension